 At Edward-Elmhurst Health, we respect your personal choices, and believe in giving you options for your birthing experience.
 One of these options includes midwifery — offered exclusively at Elmhurst Hospital.
-Our team of midwives provides personalized care and expertise in a welcoming environment that fosters safety, mutual understanding and respect.
+Our team of nurse midwives provides personalized care and expertise in a welcoming environment that fosters safety, mutual understanding and respect.

 What is a nurse midwife?

 “Midwifery” means “with woman.”
-Our midwives are advanced practice nurses (APNs) who are nationally certified and licensed by the state of Illinois.
+Our nurse midwives are advanced practice nurses (APNs) who are nationally certified and licensed by the state of Illinois.
 They are specialists in low-risk pregnancy, childbirth, postpartum and women’s health.
 Our midwives also help care for newborns and assist mothers with breastfeeding.

 Why choose a nurse midwife?

 Midwifery and Women’s Health of Elmhurst Clinic (formerly Oak Park Midwives) offers compassionate and holistic care to low-risk pregnant women and provides deliveries at Elmhurst Hospital.
 We also provide preventive healthcare and gynecology services for women in all stages of life, from adolescence to menopause and beyond.
-Our offices are located in Elmhurst, Addison, Lombard, Oak Park and coming soon to Aurora (Eola Rd).
+Our offices are located in Elmhurst, Lombard, Oak Park and Aurora (Eola Rd).
 For more information, call 331-221-9009.

 Learn more about Endeavor Health Medical Group